 There are many hotels in Athens that are luxurious, very central and have the best views.

 However, accommodation with a great view doesn't have to be expensive at all!

 I'd highly recommend comparing many hotels here, or searching for an apartment via Airbnb.

 I stayed in an apartment with a gorgeous panoramic view over Athens for about €35,- a night!

 9. Stay at a place with a kitchen

-The Greek cuisine is amazing and I'd definitely recommend going to restaurants when you're in Athens.
-However, if you're on a budget it's definitely a good idea to rent an apartement with a kitchen.
+The Greek cuisine is amazing and I'd definitely recommend going to restaurants in Athens.
+However, if you're on a budget it's definitely a good idea to rent an apartment with a kitchen.
 Then, you can choose when to cook something yourself and when to go to a restaurant.
 Even though the restaurants in Athens aren't expensive at all compared to restaurants in other countries, it will still be more affordable to cook yourself!

 10. Go for a swim at Agios Kosmas

 Do you love swimming and do you want to know how to save money in Athens if you want to swim?
 If you're looking for a place to swim, you can stay at a hotel with a beautiful swimming pool.
 You can also go to a beach where you need to pay an entrance fee.
 However, you can go to the beach Agios Kosmas as well!
 It's free to go here and it's a lovely place to swim.
 If you do this, you can save lots of money on hotels with pools and swimming areas with an entrance fee.